Volunteers & Friends of Regional West

 Scottsbluff, Nebraska 69361

 At Regional West, committed volunteers have been a proud part of our heritage for over 60 years.
-Our volunteers come from all corners of the community and represent a variety of professions, age groups and physical abilities, as well as ethnic and cultural backgrounds.
-Over 300 volunteers donate approximately 40,000 volunteer hours to the hospital each year.
+Our volunteers come from all corners of the community and represent a variety of professions, age groups, and physical abilities, as well as ethnic and cultural backgrounds.
+Approximately 300 volunteers donate almost 30,000 volunteer hours to the hospital each year.

 Regional West offers a wide variety of opportunities for those wishing to volunteer their time and talents.
-Volunteers work at hospital information centers and the surgical waiting room; deliver patient mail, magazines and flowers; buy for, manage and clerk in the Gift Shop; work in the acute rehab unit; buy for and create silk flower arrangements to sell in the Gift Shop; work at the immunization clinic; work at the Cancer Treatment Center and the Breast Health Center, do creative seweing, and provide clerical, non-clinical, technical support for a number of departments.
-Volunteers also make Pediatric Pals for pediatric patients and Alzheimer patients, make lap robes, and knit baby booties and crib blankets.
+Volunteers help at hospital information centers and the surgical waiting room; deliver patient mail, magazines and flowers; buy for, manage, and clerk in the Gift Shop; buy for and create silk flower arrangements to sell in the Gift Shop; volunteer at the Immunization Clinic; volunteer at the Cancer Treatment Center and the Breast Health Center; and provide clerical, non-clinical, and/or technical support for a number of departments.
+Volunteers also make Pediatric Pals for pediatric patients and Alzheimer patients, sew lap robes, and knit baby booties and crib blankets.

 Why should I volunteer?

 The Volunteers and Friends of Regional West organization is dedicated to furthering the education of future health care professionals in the region.
 The group annually funds $15,000 in RN scholarships for students enrolled at the western division of the Nebraska School of Nursing in Scottsbluff.
-The number of scholarships range from 10 to 15 with amounts from $500 to $1,000.
-A total of $2,100 in scholarships is awarded to students in their second semester of Western Nebraska Community College LPN School.
-The money is awarded in three scholarships of $700 each.
+Scholarship numbers range from 10 to 15 with amounts from $500 to $1,000.
+Volunteers and Friends also annually funds $2,100 for University of Nebraska Medical Center teaching support.

 The Volunteers and Friends of Regional West also pledged $30,000 to the development of a new Learning Center, which will be housed on the second level of the main lobby at Regional West Medical Center.

-Janelle Debes is the Assistant Director of Volunteer Services at Regional West Medical Center.
+Janelle Debes is the Assistant Director of Volunteer Services and Guest Relations at Regional West Medical Center.
 If you are interested in volunteering or would like more information about Regional West's volunteer program, contact Janelle at 308.630.1271.